 Lord (Richard) Inglewood trained as a lawyer and was called to the bar in 1975.
 He served as Minister for Heritage 1995-1997, having been a government whip in the House of Lords 1994-1995.
 He also served as MEP between 1989 and 1994, and then again from 1999 to 2004.
 His family house is Hutton-in-the-Forest in Cumbria.

 After a career as an Old Master Paintings specialist at Sotheby’s London, Jason then dealt in 20th-century French Paintings.
 He inherited Hedingham Castle in Essex in 1998, moving there full time with his wife and family in 2004, running it as a wedding and events business.
 He is passionate about art and architecture and the great outdoors.

-Sir James Scott, Tim Adams, James Birch, Ruth Cornett, Earl of Derby, James Hervey-Bathurst, Lord Inglewood, Meriel Laverack, William Massey, Giles Mounsey-Heysham, Wendy Philips, James Saunders Watson, Michael Sayer, Louise Speke, Rhoddy Voremberg.
+James Saunders Watson, Tim Adams, James Birch, Ruth Cornett, Earl of Derby, James Hervey-Bathurst, Lord Inglewood, William Massey, Giles Mounsey-Heysham, Wendy Philips, Michael Sayer, Louise Speke, Rhoddy Voremberg, William Cartwright-Hignett.